chengdol/InfraTree/docker-elasticsearch/README.md

 ## Elasticsearch Cluster

-The compose file is referenced from [geektime-ELK](https://github.com/geektime-geekbang/geektime-ELK), I have tailored the compose file to create hot/warm/cold tiers ES.
+The compose file is referenced from [geektime-ELK](https://github.com/geektime-geekbang/geektime-ELK), I have tailored the compose file to create hot/warm/cold tiers ES by specifying the `node.roles` ENV variable, see compose file for detail.

 Set up 3 nodes elasticsearch cluster along with kibana (comment out cerebro if needed):
 ```bash